 Business Informatics Staff:

 - Serves as the liaison between the Center and the Office of Information Management & Technology (OIMT).

 - Coordinates and manages the Center's IT Investment Review Board (ITIRB), and the Center's Change Control Board (CCB).

 - Coordinates and manages the User Fee Billing Process and interacts with the Office of Financial Management (OFM) in preparing and processing annual user fee bills.

-- Coordinates and manages the OIMT hardware and software purchases, including BlackBerrys and Laptops.
+- Coordinates and manages the OIMT hardware and software purchases, including mobile devices and laptops.

 - Manages the Center’s IT Portfolio and provides Capital Planning and Investment Control (CPIC) functions to HHS.